 I am totally obsessed with this Copycat Honey Baked Ham Recipe!
 It is so simple and yet the results are absolutely insane.
-No wonder people pay $75 for these!
-Instead of glazing and roasting, we are rubbing it with dry sugar and hitting it with a kitchen torch.
+No wonder people pay so much money for these!
+In addition to glazing and roasting, we are also rubbing it with dry sugar and hitting it with a kitchen torch.
 The crispy edges of this ham are like candy!
+Originally posted November 23, 2020.

 And get this, originally Pac-Man was a typical kill-em-dead type video game.
 Guys loved it.
 But they wanted to get women to play.
 “So we changed it.
 Eating instead of killing.”
 Isn’t that so funny?
 They say the way to a man’s heart is through his stomach, but I think we’re seriously underestimating the insatiability of women here!
 Ha!